defold/doc/docs/en/manuals/gui.md

+---
+title: GUI scenes in Defold
+brief: This manual goes through the Defold GUI editor, the various types of GUI nodes and GUI scripting.
+---

-GUI
+# GUI
-===
-:location: documentation manuals gui
-:type: manual

 Defold provides you with a custom GUI editor and powerful scripting possibilities that are tailor made for the construction and implementation of user interfaces.
-This manual goes through those features.

 A graphical user interface in Defold is a game object component that you build and attach to a game object and place in a collection.
 This component has the following properties: